 Ms Pareena, meanwhile, declined to comment on the council's ruling, saying only that PPRP's lawyer, Thotsaphon Phengsom, will handle all questions related to the matter on her behalf.

 Separately, Atchariya Ruangrattanapong, chairman of the crime victims’ assistance club, is helping a family file a petition with the Ratchaburi court demanding that Thawee Kraikupt be evicted from a 23-rai plot of forest land that the family has been occupying since 1974.

 Mr Thawee is a former deputy transport minister and Ms Pareena's father.

 This plot belongs to the RFD and the unnamed family of three, a father and two daughters, who have legal rights to use it for agricultural purposes, said Prani Nampha, one of the daughters.

-Mr Thawee recently took over the plot, planted 500 coconut trees and erected a fence around it as if he owns the land, said Uthai Suwannuek, a lawyer representing the family.
+Mr Thawee recently took over the plot, planted coconut trees over more than 500 rai and erected a fence around it as if he owns the land, said Uthai Suwannuek, a lawyer representing the family.